 But they don’t buy.

 Lopez said he fails to quite understand why.
 He compared owning a piece of art to owning a share of a company.
-“If you buy stock and you get a certificate, and you hang it on your wall for some reason, that stock could go up, it could go down, it could skyrocket, and in all of those possibilities, would you rather have been looking at a stock certificate or a painting?”
+“If you buy stock through a paper trading app and you get a certificate, and you hang it on your wall for some reason, that stock could go up, it could go down, it could skyrocket, and in all of those possibilities, would you rather have been looking at a stock certificate or a painting?”

 Most recently, Lopez tried a Kickstarter campaign to publish a book of his artists’ work.
 The gallery reached out to more than 18,000 people, yet had fewer than 100 pledges.
 “You expect a certain percentage of that audience is going to make a donation or make a purchase,” he said.
 “It’s just astounding to me that that didn’t happen.”